 - Keep a small first aid kit in your luggage with all of the holiday essentials.

-- Mosquitos are apparent throughout Thailand, although you only need Malaria tablets if you’re visiting the far north near the Laos border.
+- Mosquitoes are apparent throughout Thailand, although you only need Malaria tablets if you’re visiting the far north near the Laos border.
 Always wear a tropical strength mosquito repellent on an evening or when visiting areas such as jungles and rivers.
 If you’re staying in outdoor style accommodation such as beach huts, bring your own mosquito net just to be safe.

 - If you get into trouble, the Thai Tourist Police are the best people to contact.
 The police are specific to each area of Thailand so take note of their contact details at the tourist office when you arrive at your destination.

-The UK government is another excellent source for visitor information for those visiting Thailand.
+The UK government website is another excellent source for visitor information for those visiting Thailand.
 View their guide here.